We know, we know - it’s early October! Why are we talking about getting ready for Christmas already? But hear us out.

 6. Get creative

 Christmas is the season of giving - not buying!
-If money is a little tight when it comes to gifts, try exchanging something homemade (put that Bake Off inspiration to good use!), or get a group together for secret Santa.
+If money is a little tight when it comes to gifts, try exchanging something homemade (put that Bake Off inspiration to good use!), or get a group together for Secret Santa with an agreed budget limit.

 7. Spend time, not money